Halo1211/CYOA-Downloader/README.md

 costs and keeps the project actively maintained.
 This is entirely optional and never unlocks features; everything is free for everyone.

-- **GitHub Sponsors / Ko-fi** — the recommended options once configured (see the **Sponsor** button on the repository).
 - **Bitcoin (BTC):**

   ```
   1Kz5LChzNXxzQbGTjpWQx66mQ4zJj4yavB
   ```

-  > Bitcoin transactions are irreversible.
-Please double-check the address before sending.

 Thank you for considering it — and just as valuable: starring the repo, reporting bugs, and sharing the project all genuinely help.